 Organic gentian root is macerated with organic alcohol at our extract facility in Eugene, Oregon to create an excellent, quality liquid extract.
 Gentian root tincture is very bitter to taste and can be taken on the tongue or in warm, still, or sparkling water.
 Gentian extract can also be added to homemade bitters blends for a delicious and healthful treat.
 Gentian tincture blends well with bitter and aromatic herbs such as catnip extract, artichoke extract, or fennel extract.

-Ingredients Organic grain alcohol, distilled water, and organic gentian root.
+Organic alcohol, water, and dried organic gentian root.